 “All firms are busy but not necessarily as productive and profitable as they could and should be.
-Some tough choices have to made around what to focus on.”
+Some tough choices have to be made around what to focus on.”

 Does this sound familiar?

-You have an A grade client who really needs help raising their next round of funding and help with investigating a pricing strategy for a new product.
+You have an ‘A’ grade client who really needs help raising their next round of funding and help with investigating a pricing strategy for a new product.
 However, a ‘D’ grade client doesn’t get you the information you need in plenty of time to produce their accounts and now their filing deadline is looming large.

 So whose work gets priority?
-Discuss with your colleagues, what would you do here?
+Discuss with your colleagues, what you would do here.
 You need to have clearly defined priorities to avoid difficult situations and enable you and your team to do what you’re committed to.
 Business advisory work often plays second fiddle to compliance work in accounting firms and this limits their profitability.

 Lack of time can be used as an excuse but not having clearly defined priorities is the source of less profit.
-In the instance above, having less D grade clients would mean you can better serve your A-grade clients and in turn you can charge greater fees because you are proving your value.
+In the instance above, having less D grade clients would mean you can better serve your A grade clients and, in turn, you can charge greater fees because you are proving your value.

 Case Study: Cedar & Co